Frequently Asked Questions

 In ECHO, under a parent account, you can see the student’s current grades in great detail, the individual activities they are working on, and daily agendas.
-If you already have an account, this manual will help you begin using ECHO.

 I need help understanding the grading system of New Tech.
 How are students assessed?

 Student grades are calculated using measures from several areas called learning outcomes.
 This page reviews what each area is and how it is measured.
-For more info on grades, you may find this ECHO manual helpful.